 Many establishments have third-party operated shops and businesses located in their premises.
 The term "third-party operated" means shops/businesses that are not owned by the establishment or are in concession from the establishment.
-Third-party operated shops and businesses can, for instance, include cafés, bars, restaurants, souvenir shops, kiosks, bike rentals, etc.
+Third-party operated shops and businesses can, for instance, include hairdressers, cafés, pubs, restaurants, travel and tourism agencies, souvenir shops, clothes shops, kiosks, bike rentals, etc.